aragonzkresearch/ark-anon-vote/README.md

 ## Scheme
-The main idea is that users send their vote + zk-proof to the smart contract, proving that they belong to the census and that their vote has not been already casted.
+The main idea is that users send their vote + zk-proof to the smart contract, proving that they belong to the census (without revealing who they are) and that their vote has not been already casted.

 Each user generates a random *SecretKey*, and computes the corresponding *VotingKey* by hashing it.
 The census creator adds all the *VotingKeys* as leafs in the census tree, obtaining the *CensusRoot*: